Bankrate Inc. Fair Fund

 FTC v.
 J. William Enterprises, LLC

-The FTC reached a settlement with J. William Enterprises, LLC, which also used the name Pro Timeshare Resales.
+The Federal Trade Commission (FTC) reached a settlement with J. William Enterprises, LLC, which also used the name Pro Timeshare Resales.
 According to the FTC, the company collected up to $2,500 from timeshare owners by promising to sell or rent their timeshares quickly.
 The FTC alleged that the company did not deliver on its promises, and frequently refused to provide refunds.
 Refund checks totaling nearly $2.7 million were mailed to people who paid J. Williams Enterprises or Pro Timeshare Resales to sell or rent their timeshare in October 2019.
 Because there was still money in the fund, the FTC mailed 5,126 additional checks totaling more than $460,000 to people who cashed their first check in December 2020.
+All checks have been distributed and are now void.

 JWE